-I’m a coffee drinker that also loves tea.
-When I chat with other coffee drinkers they often don’t share my love for tea.
-One of the big reasons I believe is that often their only experience is with low-grade bagged tea or that dreadful Genmaicha tea served at many sushi restaurants.
-In a future article, I’ll extend my hand and guide the coffee enthusiast into the world of quality loose leaf tea.
+I’m a coffee drinker who also loves tea.
+When I chat with other coffee drinkers, they often don’t share my love for tea.
+One of the big reasons, I believe, is that often, their only experience is with low-grade bagged tea or that dreadful Genmaicha tea served at many sushi restaurants.
+In a future article, I’ll extend my hand and guide the coffee enthusiast into the world of quality loose-leaf tea.
 For this post, I’m just going to tackle Genmaicha.

-Genmaicha tea is a Japanese green tea that is blended with toasted brown rice.
-The history of the tea was that poor families added the rice to stretch out the tea and save money.
-I believe the toasted rice also serves a secondary function and that is to cover up defects in the tea itself.
+Genmaicha tea is a Japanese green tea blended with toasted brown rice.
+The history of the tea is that poor families added rice to stretch out the tea and save money.
+I believe the toasted rice also serves a secondary function, and that is to cover up defects in the tea itself.
 The most common defect is staleness.

-Earlier this year, if you would have asked me what my least favorite tea was, I would have said Genmaicha.
-Then I challenged my assumptions.
+Earlier this year, if you had asked me what my least favorite tea was, I would have said Genmaicha.
+Then, I challenged my assumptions.
 What if I made my own at home and got each step right?
 Would it be enjoyable?

-Now I know some people who like the Genmaicha tea served at restaurants.
-Good for you.
-I think it is nasty and can be greatly improved when you make your own.
-I’ve discovered 4 reasons why Genmaicha tea can taste awful.
+Now I know some people who like the Genmaicha tea served at restaurants—good for you.
+However, I think it is nasty and can be greatly improved when you make your own.
+I’ve discovered four reasons why Genmaicha tea can taste awful.

 - Too much rice.
 Stale rice?